 - Reassigned to Antarctica: If Shulgin's conservatives win the elections, they'll reassign Gul to lead a token task force in Syktyvkar, far from the centres of power, if he don't want to be forced to retire.

-- Richard Nixon the Used Car Salesman: In real life, Roman Gul was a leftist-liberal Russian émigré writer, who criticized the more conservative and tsarist elements of the White Movement.
+- Richard Nixon, the Used Car Salesman: In real life, Roman Gul was a centrist-liberal Russian émigré writer, who criticized the more conservative and tsarist elements of the White Movement.
 In TNO, Gul became politically active, and is now the leader of the liberal faction in Vyatka.

 - Emergency Authority: One of Prime Minister Solzhenitsyn's first acts is to submit legislation to grant himself emergency powers, as he thinks that without a strong, benevolent leader, it is inevitable that democracy will be lost to demagoguery, populism, or worse, socialism.

-- Richard Nixon the Used Car Salesman: In real life, Aleksandr Solzhenitsyn was a Russian author and activist, best known as the author of The Gulag Archipelago, a book criticizing Stalinist Russia.
-In TNO, Solzhenitsyn is a member of the NTS, and became its leader after his predecessor, Vladimir Poremsky, fled the party to Komi due to factionalism.
+- Richard Nixon, the Used Car Salesman: In real life, Aleksandr Solzhenitsyn was a Russian author and activist, best known as the author of The Gulag Archipelago, a book criticizing Stalinist Russia (he's also less charitably known for his reactionary and, debatably, anti-Semitic views).
+In TNO, Solzhenitsyn is a member of the NTS (a real right-wing Russian nationalist émigré organization), and became its leader after his predecessor, Vladimir Poremsky, fled the party to Komi due to factionalism.

 - Unwitting Pawn: Although Solzhenitsyn himself isn't aware of this, his party is secretly backed by Burgundy.
 Himmler's reach in Russia doesn't extend past the Urals; among the other West Russian warlords, he considers Komi too unstable, thinks that the collaborators in Samara have outlived their usefulness, and despises the communist WRRF and the Aryan Brotherhood's LARPers alike, and within Vyatka itself, the nationalists led by Solzhenitsyn are the most likely group to instigate war with Germany.